angular/angular/aio/content/guide/npm-packages.md

 [TC39](http://www.ecma-international.org/memento/TC39.htm) committee that determines standards for the JavaScript language.

+{@a polyfills}
+### Polyfill packages

+Many browsers lack native support for some features in the latest HTML standards, features that Angular requires.
+[**Polyfills**](https://en.wikipedia.org/wiki/Polyfill) can emulate the missing features.
+The [Browser Support](guide/browser-support) guide explains which browsers need polyfills and how you can add them.

+The default `package.json` for a new Angular CLI application installs the [core-js](https://github.com/zloirock/core-js) package, which polyfills missing features for several popular browser.

 {@a dev-dependencies}

 ## DevDependencies

 The packages listed in the `devDependencies` section of `package.json` help you develop the application on your local machine.
 You don't deploy them with the production application.

-To add a new `devDependency`, use either one of the following commands, depending on which package manager you use:
+To add a new `devDependency`, use either one of the following commands:

-* `npm install --dev`
+* `npm install --dev <package-name>`
-* `yarn add --dev`
+* `yarn add --dev <package-name>`

-The following `devDependencies` are provided in the initial `package.json` file.
+The following `devDependencies` are provided in the default `package.json` file for a new Angular CLI application.

-**@angular-devkit/build-angular: The Angular build tools.
+**[@angular-devkit/build-angular](https://github.com/angular/angular-cli/)**: The Angular build tools.

 **[@angular/cli](https://github.com/angular/angular-cli/)**: The Angular CLI tools.

-**[@angular/compiler-cli](https://github.com/angular/angular/blob/master/packages/compiler-cli/README.md)**: The Angular compiler, which is invoked by the Angular CLI's `build` and `serve` commands.
+**[@angular/compiler-cli](https://github.com/angular/angular/blob/master/packages/compiler-cli/README.md)**: The Angular compiler, which is invoked by the Angular CLI's `ng build` and `ng serve` commands.

 **[@angular/language-service](https://github.com/angular/angular-cli/)**: The Angular language service analyzes component templates and provides type and error information that TypeScript-aware editors can use to improve the developer's experience.
-For example, see the [Angular language service extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)
+For example, see the [Angular language service extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template).

 **@types/... **: TypeScript definition files for 3rd party libraries such as Jasmine and Node.js.